 - When driving the tractor to attach or detach an implement, make sure that there is no one in between or around the tractor and implement. - 2.
 Install and remove the implement only on safe and level ground. - 3.
-When installing a heavy implement, install weight on the front to keep balance. - When adjusting an implement, apply the parking brake, stop the engine and set the PTO switch in the OFF position in advance. - To tow anything, use the towing hitch only. - When working with a front loader, install an implement to the back to keep balance (if necessary).
+When installing a heavy implement, install weight on the front to keep balance. - 4.
+When adjusting an implement, apply the parking brake, stop the engine and set the PTO lever in the neutral position in advance. - To tow anything, use the towing hitch only. - When working with a front loader, install an implement to the back to keep balance (if necessary).